Andreas Bjelland: Brentford

-On 2 July 2015, Bjelland moved to England to sign for Championship club Brentford on a three-year contract for a club-record €3 million fee.
+On 2 July 2015, Bjelland moved to England to sign a three-year contract with Championship club Brentford for a club-record €3 million fee.
 After recovering from a groin injury suffered in pre-season, Bjelland made his debut for the club with a start in a League Cup first round match versus Oxford United on 11 August.
 He was at fault for Oxford's first goal of the 4–0 defeat and suffered a knee ligament injury on the stroke of half time.

 Bjelland returned to full-contact training in late April 2016 and despite missing part of the 2016–17 pre-season with an abductor strain, he entered the regular season fit.
 He broke into the starting lineup in an unfamiliar left back role in mid-September 2016.
 After the team's formation was switched to 3–5–2 three months later, he reverted to his usual centre back position.
 Bjelland missed much of March and April 2017 through injury and finished the season with 29 appearances.

 Bjelland deputised for the absent Harlee Dean early in the 2017–18 season scored his first Brentford goal in a 4–3 defeat to Nottingham Forest 12 August 2017.
 After Dean's departure at the end of the summer transfer window, Bjelland continued as an automatic pick for the remainder of the 2017–18 season.
 Despite suffering from an achilles problem during the final two months of the season, Bjelland finished the campaign with 35 appearances and one goal.
 After failing to agree a new contract, he was released on 30 June 2018.
 During three seasons at Griffin Park, Bjelland made 65 appearances and scored one goal.